opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

 ### Extend Platform Object with New Compatibilities Field

 Add a new field in platform object in [image index](https://github.com/opencontainers/image-spec/blob/main/image-index.md#image-index-property-descriptions).

-The compatibilities author should be aware that the maximal size of image index is 4 MiB.

 - **`manifests`** _array of objects_